Mental health referrals

-We always recommend seeing a Cornell Health medical or mental health provider before scheduling an appointment with an off-campus provider.
+We recommend seeing or speaking with a Cornell Health medical provider before scheduling an appointment with an off-campus provider.
 Keep in mind that some specialists require a referral from a primary care provider before seeing you, so a visit to Cornell Health may be an important first step in getting care.

-A Cornell Health referral to a health care provider in the Ithaca area (or elsewhere) may be appropriate for the following reasons:
+A Cornell Health referral to a medical provider in the Ithaca area (or elsewhere) may be appropriate for the following reasons:

 - If your physical or mental health needs require services beyond the scope of what we provide at Cornell Health (e.g., specialty care)